gaphor/gaphas/README.rst

 - Very modular: e.g. handle support could be swapped in and swapped out.
 - Rendering using Cairo.

- Gaphas is released under the terms of the GNU Library General Public License (LGPL).
-See the COPYING file for details.
+ Gaphas is released under the terms of the Apache License, version 2.0.
+ See the LICENSE file for details.

 .. contents::